Voxer/nagios-plugins/README.md

     ~ $ ./check_hard_errors
     ok: no hard errors found

+### check_flapping_services

+Look for flapping services in SMF (rapidly restarting services)

+    ~ $ ./check_flapping_services
+    ok: no flapping services detected

+If a service is flapping it will exit with critical status and print the service name(s)

+    ~ $ ./check_flapping_services
+    critical: flapping services found, svc:/application/voxer/dave-process:default

 ### check_mem

 Like `check_disk` for memory usage using kstat to calculate used memory